How to Remove Calluses Naturally

 1. Aspirin and lemon

-When you combine both of these ingredients, they make a paste that softens the callus.
-This makes it much easier to remove with the help of a pumice stone.
+When you combine both of these ingredients, the result is a paste that softens calluses.
+This makes them much easier to remove with the help of a pumice stone.
+In fact, a review published in Clinical, Cosmetic, and Investigational Dermatology recognized that salicylic acid (the active ingredient in aspirin) is a safe and effective exfoliating agent for various dermatological and cosmetic issues.

-- In a mortar and pestle, crush the aspirin until you get a paste.
+- In a mortar and pestle, completely crush the aspirin.

-- Squeeze the lemon and add it while mixing well.
+- Squeeze the lemon and add its juice while mixing well.

 - Clean and dry your callus.
 Then, apply a good amount of this home remedy to it.

-- Wrap it in a plastic bag and let it work for 20 minutes.
+- Wrap it in a plastic bag and let the remedy work for 20 minutes.

-- Rinse it off with hot water.
-Then, rub it lightly with a pumice stone.
+- Rinse it off with hot water and finally rub the callus gently with a pumice stone.

 You only need an onion cut down the middle.

-- Rub it all over your calluses and cover it with your socks.
+- Rub it all over your callus and cover your affected foot with a sock.

 - The next day, rinse it well.

-- Repeat this every night for at least a week.
+- Repeat this treatment every night for at least a week.

 3. Chamomile tea